Schedule

 Seminar Theater

-Roundtable 2: Applications Track Grand Ballroom
+Roundtable Reprise: Applications Track Grand Ballroom C

-Integrating Research and the Software Development Process: MathemAntics, a Case Study – Rachael Labrecque, Kara Carpenter, and Esther Yoon
+Table 2: Integrating Research and the Software Development Process: MathemAntics, a Case Study – Rachael Labrecque, Kara Carpenter, and Esther Yoon

-Roundtable 2: Research Track Grand Ballroom
+Roundtable Reprise: Research Track Grand Ballroom C

-Using Research to Inform Guidelines for Early Childhood Educational Technology Program Development – Lilla D. McManis and Susan B. Gunnewig
+Table 4: Using Research to Inform Guidelines for Early Childhood Educational Technology Program Development – Lilla D. McManis and Susan B. Gunnewig

-Evaluation of the Developmental Appropriateness of iPad Apps Designed to Support Dual Language Learning – Karen Nemeth and Fran Simon
+Table 6: Evaluation of the Developmental Appropriateness of iPad Apps Designed to Support Dual Language Learning – Karen Nemeth and Fran Simon

 11:35 AM – 12:35 PM Breakout Session 3: Applications Track